Moniarchy/Tutorial-World/README.md

 ## Context

-Create a full stack to do list web app.
+Create a full stack to do list web app and make tutorials about what your learn.
+Goals
+- Learn how front end and back end connect.
+- Learn how to dissect a new problem/challenge.
+- Go through the whole process of creating and deploying a working app in a week.
+- Level the project correctly into stretch zone (Goldilocks Status: Achievement Unlocked)

 ## Specifications